PharosVPN — Platform Design

 the controller needs zero inbound ports anywhere.

-helm (toggleable off in the admin UI).
+coxswain (toggleable off in the admin UI).
 When the controller sits behind NAT and

 tunnel.
 Embedded and remote are transport differences only — identical trust.